HARD CANDYMOVIE REVIEW

 It is also a stunning debut.
 There are many moments when I found myself thinking that Haley went too far with her safety, thinking for sure that Slade and Nelson would sleeze into some brutal rape scene.
 But instead they chose the more creative route.
-For all of the indie clowns who are trying to out-gore or out-torture the last SAW sequel, check out HARD CANDY so you can fully understand why you should go back to slapping down decal meat at Subway (peel it off the paper, slap it on the bread).
+For those inept indie clowns who are trying to out-gore or out-torture the last SAW sequel?
+Check out HARD CANDY so you can fully understand why you should go back to slapping down decal meat at Subway (peel it off the paper, slap it on the bread).

 HARD CANDY has a true take-no-prisoners ethos running through it.
 An inevitable, inescapable fatal logic that can only lead to one conclusion - all others would betray the story.

-Sandra Oh (LAST NIGHT, WAKING THE DEAD, THE NIGHT LISTENER) makes an appearance as a the curious next door neighbor, Judy Tokuta, but her role isn't pursued.
+Sandra Oh (LAST NIGHT, WAKING THE DEAD, THE NIGHT LISTENER) makes an appearance as the curious next door neighbor, Judy Tokuta, but her role isn't pursued.
 I think she is there to raise investor money.

 My only problem with the movie is that Haley is often way too mature and knowledgable for her age.
-Intelligent and precocious doesn't begin to explain some of the things she does and says regardless of what she's been exposed to: Ask some of the forty and fifty year-olds still in therapy how they've come to terms with their childhood traumas.
+Experienced, intelligent, and precocious doesn't begin to explain some of the things she does and says regardless of what she's been exposed to: Ask some of the forty and fifty year-olds still in therapy how they've come to terms with their childhood traumas.

 Still, that's something to talk about after the movie.
 HARD CANDY will keep you on the edge of your seat.
 4 Shriek Girls.